mohan-chinnappan-n/FSCConfigUI/lwc-notes/datatable/demo.md

-## Code to show how add a comment to multiple selected records in ightning-datatable
+## LWC: How add a comment to multiple selected records in ightning-datatable

 ### In playground